mturk/svcbatch/README.md

   **Execute batch file on service stop or shutdown**

-  If defined, SvcBatch will call **batchfile** on service stop event.
+  If defined, on shutdown or stop event the service will create separate `svcbatch.exe` process and call **batchfile**.
+  The purpose of that file is to use some sort of `IPC` mechanism and signal the service to exit.

+  This is particularly useful for services that do not handle `CTRL_C_EVENT` or have specific shutdown requirements.

 ## Private Environment Variables